finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Double-clicking takes a default action, based on the zone the card is in
   - Single-click show menu with all possible actions at the bottom
   - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
-- Support Android TV and tvOS
-- Highlight selected buttons in orange instead of purple
 - Support Controller:
   - LEFT-STICK: Horizontal/Vertical
   - D-PAD: Horizontal/Vertical